 Disadvantages of Hybrid Apps

-It’s important to understand that while hybrid apps offer several benefits and may be the right choice for the type of application you would like to build, they do have certain limitations.
+It’s important to understand that while building hybrid mobile apps offers several benefits and may be the right choice for the type of application you want, there are certain limitations.
 These are a few of them:

 - Due to the fact that hybrid apps are not native to either iOS or Android, they will lack the uniform look and feel of a native User Interface (UI).
 While this may not be a problem necessarily, it may diminish the User Experience for some people.